its-nelson/My-Coding-Challenges/1-Contains-Duplicate/README.md

 ---
 ## My Approach and Thought Process

 My strategy relies on the core property of a **Set**: it cannot contain duplicate elements.
+This provides a very efficient way to solve the problem.

 The logic is as follows:
-1. Initialize an empty set, `set_of_nums`.
-2. Iterate through each number in the input list `nums` and add it to the set.
-The set automatically handles duplicates; if a number is already present, the set remains unchanged.
+1. Convert the entire input list `nums` into a set in a single, direct operation: `set(nums)`.
+This automatically handles the removal of any duplicate values.
-3. After the loop, compare the length of the original `nums` list with the final length of `set_of_nums`.
+2. Compare the length of the newly created set with the length of the original `nums` list.
-4. If the lengths are different, it confirms that at least one duplicate element was present in the original list.
+3. If the lengths are **not equal**, it confirms that elements were discarded during the set conversion, which only happens if duplicates were present.
 In this case, return `true`.
-5. If the lengths are the same, every element was unique.
+4. If the lengths are **equal**, it means every element from the original list was unique and made it into the set.
 Therefore, return `false`.

 ---
 ## Complexity Analysis

 * **Time Complexity: O(n)**
-    * We iterate through the `nums` array of *n* elements once to build the set.
-Each `.add()` operation to a set takes O(1) time on average.
+    * Building a set from a list of *n* elements takes O(n) time, as each element must be processed.

 * **Space Complexity: O(n)**
     * In the worst-case scenario where all elements are unique, the `set_of_nums` will grow to store all *n* elements from the input array.